howardjhe/516x-website/index.md

 ## Discussion

+Navie Bayes (NB), Support Vector Machine (SVM), oversampling, undersampling and kernel changing, which are takeaway from the class were implemented in this project.
+Besides, Convolutional Neuronal Network as a common method for classification was used and compared with the above methods.
+Their advantage and disadvange of dealing with this task and assumptions behind will be discussed in this section.

-In terms of calculations, Naive Bayes (NB) primarily relies on probability computations, which involve simple **multiplication and addition** operations.
+In terms of calculations, NB primarily relies on probability computations, which involve simple **multiplication and addition** operations.
 SVM mainly consumes memory during the mapping process using **kernel functions**, such as linear, polynomial, and Radial Basis Function (RBF).
 CNN calculations are considerably more complex, including the computation of **convolutions, nonlinear activation functions**, and the processing of **pooling and flattening** in the pooling layer and fully connected layer, respectively.

 |                 | NB                       | SVM                                 | CNN                      |
 |:-------------   |:-------------            |:------------------                  |:------                   |